 (checking that there is a connection between your browser and the server where the website is hosted so that they can communicate with each other)

 - waiting for a response.

-However, when the disc changes to a blue circle rolling clockwise, the browser is in download mode and will be in the one of the following states:
+However, when the disc changes to a blue circle rolling clockwise, the browser has connection and is in download mode and will be in the one of the following states:

 - loading a page

 The colour change from grey to blue is incidental as it simply creates a visual point of difference.
 As you might expect, however, the speed at which the circle rotates – blue or grey – is related to speed of the data retrieval and download.